About the course

 - Work placement students earn proper salaries: currently students are generally being paid between £13,000 and £17,000 per annum, depending on the market sector and location – some have been known to earn considerably more than this.

-Employers of placement students from Brunel include:
+Employers of placement students from Brunel have included:

 - Lloyds TSB